atolab/zenoh-web/content/blog/2022-11-30-zenoh-alignment.md

 In the first case the resources that had the most recent updates will be misaligned.
 In the second case, the timeline will extend a bit further into the past and in the last case we would need to copy all the data into the newly provisioned storage.

 Based on this observation, Zenoh’s fingerprinting mechanism divides all the resources into eras (i.e., a temporal range) that in turn is composed of intervals and subintervals.
 This forms a tree-like data structure with hashes.
-Each update needs to be time stamped to be used by the fingerprinting algorithm.
+Each update needs to be timestamped to be used by the fingerprinting algorithm.
 Each resource is allocated to a subinterval according to its timestamp.
 In order to ensure uniqueness, the combination of timestamp and key is used to generate a hash for each subinterval.
 The hashes of subintervals are used to compute the hash of the interval and likewise interval hashes are used to generate the hash of the era.
 The hash of the eras are used to generate the top-level hash.

 ![Slicing time into eras](../../img/20221130-blog-zenoh-alignment/slicing-time.png)
 ![An era-based hash tree](../../img/20221130-blog-zenoh-alignment/era-based-hashtree.png)